The Psychological Causes of Bedwetting

 Read this post to find out why and see what you can do to help stop bedwetting.

-There are two types of nocturnal enuresis (NE).
-The first is primary nocturnal enuresis (NE), in which a person has consistently wet the bed since they were a baby.
+Primary nocturnal enuresis (NE): When a person has consistently wet the bed since birth.
 In this case, a person has never had consistent dryness at night lasting more than 6 months.

 The physical causes of primary and secondary nocturnal enuresis vary from child to adult.